-In the Stage 3 (Plan-in-Hand), the other technical disciplines and units will continue to make minor adjustments to finalize their plans.
+In the Stage 3 (Final Plans), the other technical disciplines and units will continue to make minor adjustments to finalize their plans.
 Update the Right of Way and Easement Layout after receiving the final designs from all applicable disciplines and units.